 Mad Dog 44 Magnum

 Okay, we feel like we need to put this into at least a little perspective.
 Mad Dog 44 is an extract sauce that clocks in at over 4 million SHUs.
 The pepper spray that law enforcement officers use to spray people is typically rated at anywhere from 2.5 to 4 million SHUs, which means voluntarily putting this stuff on any of your food is basically like volunteering to let a cop mace you in the mouth.
 Or, if you think like us, it gives you complete and utter authority over your food.
-Next time your eggs start protesting about political candidates or Monsanto, just pull out your bottle of Mad Dog 44 Magnum, put it on the table, and let your eggs know what time it is.
-And then immediately go seek help, because eggs can’t talk, you freak. $38
+If you’re willing to embrace the hottest hot sauces in the world, start here.

 “My pupils must have doubled in area.
 My knees buckled.
 No one around me could understand the agony I went through past my teary blubbering and groans.
 The first bite had a profound effect on my senses as the world faded around me, but would only become more intense with time.” -Thunder Turtle

 We warned you about Mad Dog earlier.
 This is where things get serious.
 Mad Dog 357 Plutonium No. 9 was at one point the hottest hot sauce on the market.
 It’s 60% pure capsicum and, as such, the company does not recommend consuming this directly.
 It’s effectively pure heat.